Mighty Joe Young (1949 film): Current

 Neil Pettigrew of Cinefantastique in particular praises the scenes where Joe sits disconsolately in his cage, commenting that they are "fluidly animated" and give Joe "a distinct and credible personality".
 Pettigrew rated them as the fifth of "20 finest stop-motion special effects sequences".
 Jeff Rovin states that the skill by which Joe was animated contrasts with the skills of the actors and actresses, who, in his view, do not seem to take the film seriously.
 Kim Newman in Empire says that Joe is "a smoother character than Kong, but he's a pretender rather than a king."
 Newman adds that "no one in the movie even mentions that there might be something unusual about a sixteen-foot-tall ape".

 Academy Award

-In 1950 Mighty Joe Young won the Academy Award for Best Visual Effects, a new category for the Oscars.
+In 1950 Mighty Joe Young won the Academy Award for Best Visual Effects.
 The other nominee that year was the film Tulsa, which was nominated for its animation of an oil field.
 O'Brien initially nominated multiple people he believed should receive the award, including Harryhausen, but Academy Awards had created a policy where only one person could receive the award.
 O'Brien was sent to accept the award, saying, "Thank you, very, very much."
 Following the award ceremony Cooper allowed O'Brien to keep the award, even though it was to have gone to him because he was the producer.